 How Does LinkedIn Calculate the Cost-Per-Click?

-LinkedIn calculates the cost of each click by using an algorithm that focuses on the job location and the amount of competing job posts that have been created within that specific market.
+LinkedIn calculates the cost of each click by using an algorithm that focuses on the job location and the number of competing job posts that have been created within that specific market.

 The cost-per-click can fluctuate depending on the market itself and the amount of activity for similar posts on that day.

-You will be able to calculate the cost of each click by dividing your total expenditure for the day by the amount of views that the job post received.
+You will be able to calculate the job posting cost of each click by dividing your total expenditure for the day by the number of views that the job post received.

 This information will be accessible to you by clicking on the “Manage” tab that is situated on the post itself.
 You can also receive a 35% discount if you decide to purchase a job post promotion in advance.